 To back up your photos and videos to your computer, you’ll need to connect your phone to your computer.
 If you’ve never connected it before, you may need to install software or drivers.
 If you do, you’ll be prompted through the process.

 Your photos and videos are stored on the phone’s memory and may be saved to the phone’s SD card, if it has one.
 Open both locations—the Phone folder and Card folder.
 Inside open DCIM folder.
 Inside you’ll find folders that contain all of your photos and videos.
 Copy and paste the ones you want to your computer and then delete DCIM folder and its contents in both the Phone folder and the Card folder.

 3. Back up your Texts and call log

 If you’re concerned about keeping a copy of your text messages and call log, you’ll want to back up those separately.
-One of the easiest to use is SMS Backup + (free in Google Play).
-The app stores each entry in a folder in your Gmail.
+One of the easiest to use is SMS Backup and Restore (free in Google Play).
+The app saves your messages and call log to a file that can be automatically uploaded to email, Google Drive or Dropbox.
+And if you have the new phone you're transferring to, you can move the data over directly using Fast Transfer.
 If you’re an AT&T or Verizon customer, you can back up your call logs and texts with the AT&T Messages app and Verizon Cloud.